Leading for the Future Module 2

 Review Ladder of inference – advocacy and inquiry and observe yourself in conversations – do you tend to repeat certain patterns?
 Are these helpful / a hindrance in achieving your intent?
 Where in the ladder does this happen?
 What works / needs to change?

-In his book “Organisational Culture and Leadership”, Edgar Schein analyses and illustrates the abstract concept of culture and shows its importance to the management of organisational change.
+And for a book on the impact of culture in organisations, you can purchase “Organisational Culture and Leadership”, in which Edgar Schein analyses and illustrates the abstract concept of culture and its importance to the management of organisational change.
 This shows how culture has become a popular concept leading to a wide variety of research and implementation by various organizations and includes some practical concepts for how to deal with international differences.